xNul/palworld-host-save-fix/README.md

 8. **Make a backup of your save!** This is an experimental script and has known bugs so always keep a backup copy of your save.
 9. Run the script with the information you've gathered and the fix will be applied.
 10. Have the co-op host join the server with their fixed character.
-11. Enter the guild you left and transfer guild ownership back to the co-op host if they had it before.
+11. Enter the co-op host's character into the guild they left and transfer guild ownership back to the co-op host if they had it before.
 12. Follow the \[Pal bug\] workaround to fix your Pals.

 Known Bugs: